Experience-Monks/jam3-lesson-canvas2d/README.md

 # jam3-lesson-canvas2d

-> *work in progress*

-Some code for a Jam3 Canvas2D workshop.
+Some code for a live workshop on Canvas2D at Jam3.

-The workshop explored how to make the following shapes, animated:
+The workshop explores how to make the following shapes, animated:

 <img src="screenshots/images.png" width="100%" />